Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Quad Bike Towable – Summary

-Clearly, keeping weight down and dimensions small severely limits options and one would have to seriously question whether any of these devices would be suitable for light role forces.
-I have included them just to show the possibilities, even though I do quite like the look of the Magnatrac RS1000.
+Keeping weight down and dimensions small severely limits options, and one would have to seriously question whether any of these devices would be appropriate for light role forces.
+I have included them to show the possibilities, even though I do quite like the look of the Magnatrac RS1000.

-Interestingly, both in terms of weight and dimensions, each of those items of equipment described above could easily be carried as an internal load on a Chinook and Merlin, and on a parachute air despatch platform.
+Interestingly, in terms of weight and dimensions, those items described above could easily be carried as an internal load on a Chinook and Merlin, and a parachute air despatch platform.

-They are all capable of being carried as an underslung load by all in-service helicopters, from Wildcat to Chinook.
+They can be carried as an underslung load by all in-service helicopters, from Wildcat to Chinook.
 What they lack in duty cycle and capability, they certainly are not deficient in the portability stakes.

 I can’t say I am a fan of the direct attachment approach.